 “Y-you shouldn’t speak that way,” the skinny elf stammered, wringing her hands.

 Kate just chuckled.
 Oddly enough, Coll’s outburst comforted her a great deal.
-An affectionate Coll was a strange and unknown creature, but an irritable Coll was a familiar friend.
-When Kate opened her mouth to defend herself, the skinny elf interrupted:
+But when Kate opened her mouth to speak, the skinny elf interrupted:

 “You shouldn’t say things like that, Mistress Coll,” the skinny elf protested.
 To Kate, she bowed and said, “We must beg your forgiveness, and your blessing, my lady.
 We are but humble servants…”